Tarawera Sewerage Scheme

 Q: Why was Lake Rotokākahi Board of Control (RBOC) not directly consulted?

-The Tarawera Sewerage Steering Committee* which explored the six options for sewerage management included representatives from: Tūhourangi Tribal Authority, Te Mana o Ngāti Rangitihi, Te Arawa Lakes Trust, Māori land owners, the Lake Tarawera Ratepayers Association, Bay of Plenty Regional Council (BOPRC) and Rotorua Lakes Council.
+The Tarawera Sewerage Steering Committee* which explored the six options for sewerage management included representatives from: Tūhourangi Tribal Authority, Te Mana o Ngāti Rangitihi, Te Arawa Lakes Trust, Māori landowners, the Lake Tarawera Ratepayers Association, Bay of Plenty Regional Council (BOPRC) and Rotorua Lakes Council.
 A current member of the RBOC was part of that steering group.

 *The Tarawera Sewerage Steering Committee was community-led, not Council led.